ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 </xml>
 ```
 -   Pros
-    -   no magic, injection based on instances rather than classes
+    -   no magic, injection based on instances rather than classes which eliminates [robot leg problems](https://github.com/google/guice/wiki/FrequentlyAskedQuestions)
     -   does not pollute classes with annotations like
         @Inject,@Name etc.
 -   Cons
     - verbose, xml is heavy
-    - non homogeneous - injection logic is in XML, application is in java.
+    - non homogeneous , injection logic is in XML, application is in java.
+Any non trivial configuration become bulky and cumbersome in XML (a.k.a.
-    - you desperately need IDE to refactor and manipulate xml contexts, but it is still too easy to embarrass IDE by quite trivial case.
-    - any non trivial initialization become bulky and cumbersome expressed in XML (a.k.a.
 XML programming)
+    - you need IDE to refactor and manipulate xml contexts, but it is still too easy to embarrass IDE by quite trivial case.
     - xml contexts tend to grow in size as they hard to split and combine.

+### Spring Annotation based DI

 ```java
 @Component